bhuvan-raj/Git-Template-CLI/README.md

 ## Contributing

 We welcome contributions\!
-If you have ideas for new features, templates, or bug fixes, please open an issue or submit a pull request on the [GitHub repository](https://www.google.com/search?q=https://github.com/BUBU-Git/git-template-tool).
+If you have ideas for new features, templates, or bug fixes, please open an issue or submit a pull request on the [GitHub repository](https://www.google.com/search?q=https://github.com/bhuvan-raj/Git-Template-CLI).

 -----

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 -----

 ## About The Author

-This tool was crafted with passion and efficiency in mind.

 Developed by **BUBU**

 -----